“Great acts are made up of small deeds” — Lao Tzu.

 Some causes might already have branded merchandise they are selling through their website to help fund their mission, such as sweatshirts, t-shirts, water bottles and backpacks.

-Your organization can partake in the sales process, reaching out to your employees, corporate partners, investors, and customers in order to sell merchandise for a good cause.
-While the packaging and distribution are typically the responsibility of the nonprofit or charity, your organization’s goal is to improve brand recognition around a cause and increase merchandise sales.
+Your organization can partake in the sales process, reaching out to your employees, corporate partners, investors, and customers in order to sell your own branded merchandise for a good cause.

-Cause-related merchandise can be sold through your company website or, better yet, a social impact platform that is visible to hundreds of community supporters ready to lend their assistance.
-Ensure you communicate with the nonprofit or charity to iron out which merchandise they would like you to sell and at what price point(s).
+Cause-related merchandise can be sold through your company website or, better yet, a social impact platform that is visible to hundreds of community supporters ready to lend to make a purchase.
+Choose which types of merchandise you would like to sell on behalf of the cause and add these items to your online storefront.

 The power of one organization is undeniable, and no good deed goes unnoticed.
-Whether a company donation is made, a fundraiser is held, or cause-related merchandise is sold—these “small” acts of kindness band together to create a positive impact on the community you serve.
+Whether a company donation is made, a fundraiser is held, or cause-related merchandise is sold—these small acts of kindness band together to create a positive impact on the communities you serve.